remarcmij/promise-demo/README.md

 3. Every `.then()` and `.catch()` method call on a promise creates and returns a new promise.
 These promises are created synchronously, but their callbacks are called asynchronously via a microtask.

     In our custom promise implementation each new promise get assigned a sequence number, starting with 1.
-All promise events shown in the example output are tagged with the number of the currently executing promise.
+All promise events shown in the example output are tagged with the number of the currently executing promise, e.g.:

+    ```text
+    [promise#1 fulfilled]
+    [enqueue microtask#1]
+    etc.
+    ```

 ## Example Promise Implementations